aslanismailgit/easyannotate/README.md

 Annotating images for segmentation tasks can be a cumbersome process.
 This UI is created to simplify image annotation using Segment Anything Model (SAM).
 Easy annotate takes both point input and bounding box formats to create masks.

-In this repository, I get the user input either in the form of input point or bounding boxes, create masks using SAM, and then save the resulting binary masks for selected objects.
-These binary masks can serve as a foundation for various custom segmentation tasks, and you can derive other formats from them as needed.
+In this repository, I get the user input either in the form of input point or bounding boxes, create masks using SAM, and then save the resulting masks for selected objects.
+These masks can serve as a foundation for various custom segmentation tasks, and you can derive other formats from them as needed.

 ## Features